PRISM of Opinions: A Persona-Reasoned Multimodal Framework for User-centric Conversational Stance Detection: Experiment

 \subsection{Ablation Study}

 To evaluate the contribution of each component in our PRISM framework, we conduct a comprehensive ablation study with the results presented in Table \ref{tab:ablation}.
+Replacing the persona representation $p_{u_N}$ with the user's original raw information (\textbf{w/o Persona}) consistently drops performance across all targets.
+This underscores the critical role of persona distillation in filtering inherent noise and extracting task-relevant characteristics, enabling PRISM to more precisely interpret individualized, user-centric stance expressions.

-Removing the persona representation $p_{u_N}$ (\textbf{w/o Persona}) yields a consistent performance drop of approximately 2\%-3\%, underscoring the significance of modeling user-specific characteristics.
-This component enables the framework to capture individualized traits, thereby enhancing its ability to accurately interpret user-centric stance expressions across conversational contexts.
-Eliminating the intent-aware caption $\hat x$ (\textbf{w/o Intent}) results in a more substantial degradation, highlighting the crucial role of the rationalized cross-modal grounding module.
-By explicitly aligning the pragmatic intent of images with the accompanying textual context, this component enables the model to reason about subtle or implicit visual cues, which are often critical for correctly inferring stance in multimodal conversations.
+Substituting intent-aware captions $\hat x$ with raw visual features (\textbf{w/o Intent}) results in a more substantial degradation, highlighting the crucial role of rationalized cross-modal grounding.
+By explicitly aligning the image pragmatic intent with textual context, this component enables the PRISM to correctly infer subtle or implicit visual cues essential for multimodal stance detection.
 Lastly, discarding the mutual task reinforcement mechanism and reverting to a single-task stance detection objective (\textbf{w/o Mutual}) also leads to a noticeable decline in performance.
 This confirms that jointly optimizing stance detection with auxiliary generation task encourages beneficial interactions between multimodal understanding and stance reasoning, ultimately producing more robust and transferable representations.